lillynguyenn/contrast-paradigm/README.md

 % Defining shapes for the paradigms - Ava shapes = {'Circle', 'Square', 'Triangle', 'Cross'};

-% Defining the contrast levels btwn shapes from easy to hard
+% Defining the contrast levels btwn shapes from hard to easy (can be modified depending
+% on the needs of the researchers)
 % Ava
 ColorContrast = 0.1:0.1:0.9;

-% Defining the parameters of our paradigms - Ava NumberTrials = 1;
+% Defining the parameters of our paradigms - Ava (can be modified depending
+% on the needs of the researchers)
+NumberTrials = 1;
 NumberPresentations = 10;